VedhasWalke/Virtual-Sight/README.md

+# Virtual Sight
-# Virtual-Sight, Envisioning the Future Through the Eyes of the Blind
+  Envisioning the Future Through the Eyes of the Blind